-As they reach the end of their first year, babies’ growth tends to slow and so too can their calorie needs.
+As they reach the end of their first year, babies’ growth tends to slow.
+So, too, can their calorie needs.
 Be patient; growth spurts are on the way.

 Keep trying, gently.

 Some babies may need to try a food eight, 10, even 15 times before they enjoy it, so be patient and continue to revisit a rejected food over time, time as long as there are no allergy concerns.

 Don't let on that you're frustrated or angry.